shuber2/vimconf/README.md

 different needs.
 To accommodate for this, the configuration is split up into multiple files and a different set of plugins is used:

-- In any case, the plugin set in `plugins.vim` is loaded.
+- In any case, the plugin set in `plugins-mini.vim` is loaded.
-- If run as non-root user, an additional plugin set in `plugins-noroot.vim` is loaded.
-- If run on a no-low-end-box, an additional plugin set in `plugins-noroot-nolowendbox.vim` is loaded.
-A low-end box is indicated by the existence of the file `lowendbox`, e.g., on my Raspberry Pi installations.
-- Also, if `plugins-local.vim` exists, this plugin set is loaded, too.
-For instance, on one machine I have gnupg and corresponding vim plugins configured.
+- Furthermore, `plugins-midi.vim`, `plugins-full.vim` and `plugins-local.vim`
+  are loaded if present.
+They are provided as `plugins-xxx.vim.example` and you can create a symlink `plugins-xxx.vim` to have them loaded.
+(In case of `plugins-local.vim` you will probably provide a machine-dedicated version rather than symlinking the example file.)

 Similar to `plugins-local.vim`, also the following files are sourced if
 existent: